 When you take the Klein out of the package it comes in, you’ll immediately feel the quality as well.
 It is somewhat on the small side and fits neatly in one hand.
 The rubber casing and especially the ridges on the side help give you more grip, so it’s less likely to drop.
 If you happen to drop it outside or in a poorly-lit environment, the bright orange case will help you find it, too.

-The Klein mm400 has the typical features you expect to see on any digital multimeter.
-It can measure voltage up to 600 AV/DC and 10A AC/DC current.
 It carries out resistance tests up to 40MΩ, and duty-cycle, temperature, frequency, diode, capacitance, and continuity tests.
 The big 4000 count LCD display has a backlight, which will help anyone using the multimeter in cramped or darker conditions.

 The battery compartment is easily accessible by unscrewing just one screw.
 On the other hand, replacing a blown fuse is a much bigger deal.
 To replace a fuse, you need to unscrew the entire back end of the multimeter (five screws in total).